Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 in which $\mathcal{R}$ denotes the regularization term and $\tau$ is the regularization parameter.

-A commonly used regularization term is the Total Variation loss (TV) \cite{RUDINTV} which is today commonly used for ODT in transmission configuration \cite{kamilovtv, chen2020multi}.
-This regularization encourages the reconstruction of piecewise constant potentials.
-The idea is to discourage the reconstruction of noisy objects and improve the sparsity of the reconstruction.
+A commonly used regularization term is the Total Variation loss (TV) \cite{RUDINTV}, which is today commonly used for ODT in transmission configuration \cite{kamilovtv, chen2020multi}.
+This regularization encourages the reconstruction of piecewise constant potentials and avoid noisy reconstructions.
 Noise can arise, for example, if the reflector is not smooth, making the reconstruction task more difficult.
-The TV regularization term is:

-Total variation regularization is not a differentiable function over the entire space, which prevents the straightforward use of standard gradient descent methods.
-One possible approach is to use the subgradient to define a descent method, but this can lead to instabilities during the optimization process and decrease the convergence speed \cite{proxgen}.

-A widely used optimization approach for ODT in transmission configuration is proximal algorithms \cite{parikh2014proximal}, which allows the iterative optimization of a loss function composed of a differentiable and a non-differentiable term.
+A widely used optimization approach for ODT in transmission configuration is proximal algorithms \cite{parikh2014proximal}, which are well suited for TV regularization by allowing the iterative optimization of loss functions composed of differentiable and non-differentiable terms.
 Let $\mathbf{V}^{(k)}$ be the estimator of $\mathbf{V}$ at iteration $k$.
-The idea is to split each optimization step into two parts: \begin{itemize} \item[(i)] A standard gradient descent step is first performed: . \item[(ii)]The proximal operator is then applied: which corresponds to the minimization of:
+The idea is to split each optimization step into two parts: \begin{itemize} \item[(i)] A standard gradient descent step is first performed: \item[(ii)]The proximal operator is then applied: which corresponds to the minimization of:

 \end{itemize}

 The proximal operator for TV regularization has the advantage of being well-documented \cite{proximaltv, kamilovtv}.